paulourio/bosque/README.md

 You can type it with the desired tree in preorder.
 For instance:

 	$ desenhar 5 3 1 4 6

+### More than one tree

+You can draw more than one tree.
+They will be converted all in the same image since they fit in one page.
+You should identify each new three with a dot at start of it.

+	$ desenhar 15 5 3 12 10 6 7 13 16 20 18 23 .
+15 6 3 12 10 7 13 16 20 18 23

 ### Integrating